setiawannuha/tickitz-be/README.md

 # Tickitz

-Tickitz is a simple website for managing a online online cinema ticket booking.
+Tickitz is a simple website for managing a online cinema ticket booking.
 This application makes it easier for users if they want to create a online cinema ticket booking business.

 ## Table of Contents